 }

-The resolution of an articulated quadrilateral is similar to the articulated triangle, simply projecting the new segment on the X and Y axes.
+Solving an articulated quadrilateral is similar to the articulated triangle; we simply project the new segment onto the X and Y axes.

-The resolution of an articulated quadrilateral is no more complex than that of the triangle in 2D.
-The new segment adds an additional degree of freedom, so, in general, the problem admits multiple solutions (infinite).
+Solving an articulated quadrilateral is no more complex than the triangle in 2D.
+The new segment adds an additional degree of freedom, so, in general, the problem admits multiple (infinite) solutions.

-In order to solve the system, we must impose a condition (or relationship between conditions).
-It is usual to provide the absolute angle of the last segment, which corresponds to the effector’s angle of attack.
+To solve the system, we must impose a condition (or a relationship between conditions).
+The usual approach is to provide the absolute angle of the last segment, which corresponds to the end effector’s attack angle.

 With the coordinates of point P2, we would solve as in the previous case.
-Like in the case of the triangle, not all positions admit a solution.
-On the other hand, it is possible that there is a solution only for a certain range of effector angle values.
+As with the triangle, not all positions admit a solution.
+On the other hand, a solution may exist only for a certain range of end effector angle values.

-Often, a relationship is established between the effector’s position and its angle alpha_3, based on the variation of the angle during the robot’s journey being “smooth”.
+Frequently, a relationship is established between the end effector’s position and its angle alpha_3, based on making the angle variation during the robot’s movement “smooth”.

 Code

-This would be a possible example of code to solve an articulated 2D quadrilateral in a processor like Arduino.
+Here is a possible code example to solve a 2D articulated quadrilateral on a processor like Arduino.

 float L1, L2, L3, D;